jawj/zapatos-docs/src/index.md

 Finally, it provides a set of hierarchical isolation types so that, for example, if you type a `txnClient` argument to a function as `TxnSatisfying.RepeatableRead`, you can call it with `Isolation.Serializable` or `Isolation.RepeatableRead` but not `Isolation.ReadCommitted`.

-...

 ### What doesn't it do?

 Zapatos doesn't handle schema migrations.
 Other tools can help you with this: check out [dbmate](https://github.com/amacneil/dbmate), for instance.

 It also won't tell you how to structure your code.
-Zapatos doesn't deal in the 'model' classes beloved of traditional ORMs, just (fully-typed) [Plain Old JavaScript Objects](https://twitter.com/_ericelliott/status/831965087749533698?lang=en).
+Zapatos doesn't deal in the 'model' classes beloved of traditional ORMs, just (fully-typed) [POJOs](https://twitter.com/_ericelliott/status/831965087749533698?lang=en).

 ## How do I use it?